jaydenjcpy/hyprland-dots/README.md

 *There is a wi-fi module in the waybar config that I turned off in the config that you can enable*

-*The keybinds are in the Keybind swction in ~/.config/hypr/hyprland.conf*
+*The keybinds are in the Keybind section in ~/.config/hypr/hyprland.conf*